hh/windows-fromscratch/Readme.md

 ### Autounattended.xml on a virtual floppy

-Everything within Windows is automated via the Autounattended.xml, which includes formatting disks, creating the vagrant user, and commands for setting up winrm.
+Everything within Windows is automated via the [Autounattended.xml](https://github.com/hh/windows-fromscratch/blob/master/definitions/windows-2008r2-standard/Autounattend.xml), which auto-formatting/partitioning disks, creating the vagrant user, and commands for setting up winrm.
 The Autounattended.xml is placed on a virtual floppy which is attached to the VM as it boots.
 Windows looks for a file by that name on any removeable media.
 The rest of the VM parameters come from our definition.rb.

 ```
 [windows-2008r2-standard] Creating vm windows-2008r2-standard : 384M - 1 CPU - Windows2008_64